maxill1/node-ialarm/README.md

             "bypass": false, //sensor bypassed
             "lowbat": false, //low battery detected
-            "fault": false, //it means the sensors is open "open": false, //it means the sensors is open "wirelessLoss": false, //it means the alarm lost connection to this sensor "ok": true, // if all the above are false "problem": false, // just the negation of "ok"
+            "fault": false, //it means the sensors is open "wirelessLoss": false, //it means the alarm lost connection to this sensor "ok": true, // if all the above are false "problem": false, // just the negation of "ok"